bl-downey/JPEG_Codec/README.md

 below we see the multiple compression stages of a JPEG Encoder, and in Figure 2 we can note the steps of the image reconstruction via the JPEG Decoder.
-Because the mathematical process of the DCT, quantization and zig zag algorithms are repeated for all 8x8 blocks in the image, this brings about the opportunity for parallel processing
+Because the mathematical process of the DCT, quantization and zig zag algorithms are repeated for all 8x8 blocks in the image, this brings about the opportunity for parallel processing.

 ![image](https://user-images.githubusercontent.com/72525765/215004074-9ead30b7-ff14-4656-aecb-1e0a8550f069.png)